Praqma/tracey-exp/README.md

 The first is a `Payload` filter that compares the contents of a message and parses it using the configured regex.
 If the payload matches the provided regex, then this message triggers the job, otherwise not.

 The sencond filter is a `EiffelEventTypeFilter` that looks to see if the message is in the `Eiffel` format.
-More detail
+More detail about this format can be found [here](https://github.com/Ericsson/eiffel).